Bricktech2000/Notes/notes/adt organization.md

 **see** [[abstract data type]], [[algebraic structure]]

-there seems to exist some sort of a [[category#isomorphism]] between [[abstract data type]]s and information organization.
-I use the term _isomorphism_ loosely in this context to refer to the fact that knownedge can be losslessly tranlsated between the two [[concept]]s
+there seems to exist some sort of a [[morphism#isomorphism]] between [[abstract data type]]s and information organization. in this context I use the term _isomorphism_ loosely to refer to the idea that knownedge may be tranlsated losslessly between the two [[concept]]s

 > **example** _isomorphisms between [[abstract data type]]s and information organization_
 >